sawubona-repo/CAS-DA/CASE-Retail Product Analysis - Adidas/Readme.md

 + weitere explorative und visuelle Analysen mit Blick auf mögliche Erkenntnisse/Insights

-Research Ideas
+> *WORK IN PROGRESS - Research Ideas*
-This dataset can be used to determine which colors are most popular among different age groups or genders.
+> This dataset can be used to determine which colors are most popular among different age groups or genders
-This dataset can be used to identify the most popular products among different countries or regions.
+> This dataset can be used to identify the most popular products among different countries or regions
-This dataset can be used to analyze the correlation between product reviews and ratings to determine which factors are most important to customers
+> This dataset can be used to analyze the correlation between product reviews and ratings to determine which factors are most important to customers